 The online application form will provide you with a list of documents that you will need to scan then upload before you can submit your application.

 All uploaded documents must:

-Please note that AHPRA cannot start processing your application until you have completed your application form, provided all required supporting documents and paid any required fees.
-AHPRA may, at any time, request for the documents you upload with your online application to be provided in certified hardcopy format via post.
+We may, at any time, request for the documents you upload with your online application to be provided in certified hardcopy via post.

 You will be prompted to create an Ahpra account so you can save and resume your application at any time.
 You must ensure that the email address you use is only accessible by you and must not be shared between another applicant or currently registered practitioner.
 We will also use this email address to contact you if we require further information to support your application.

 If you provided one or more previous names in your online application, you must upload copies of your name change documentation.
 The name on your application for registration must match the student name provided by your education provider.
-If your name has changed after enrolling in an approved program of study you must contact the education provider to update your details before you are due to finish your program of study.
+If your name has changed after enrolling in an approved program of study, you must contact the education provider to update your details before you are due to finish your program of study.

 Your education provider will provide your graduate results directly to us.
 You are not required to upload your academic qualification, however, if you have received your certificate please upload a copy with your application for us to retain on your record.

 To be eligible for registration you must provide evidence of English language skills that meet your profession’s English Language Skills Registration Standard.

 Please note, if you meet the requirements of the Primary language pathway or Combined secondary and tertiary education pathway and have completed an approved program of study, you are not required to provide supporting evidence of English language skills.
-You are only required to complete the English language skills requirements table in the online application form.
+You will be required to complete the English language skills requirements table in the online application form.